Oh No! Dil Se Dil Tak To Go Off Air!

 But, Siddharth is unaware of any such development.
 He was quoted by an entertainment portal as saying, "We have not heard about any such development as of now."

-The show when started off was expected to fare well on the TRP charts, but it disappointed.
-May be this is the reason why the makers and the channel are planning to shut the shop!
+The show when started, was expected to fare well on the TRP charts, but it disappointed.
+This could be the reason why the makers and the channel are planning to shut the show!

 Dil Se Dil Tak story deals with surrogate motherhood.
 Apparently, the show is loosely based on Salman Khan, Rani Mukherjee and Preity Zinta starrer Chori Chori Chupke Chupke.

 Rashmi (Shorvari) and Siddharth (Parth) play a Bengali couple on the show.
 They are happily married and are head over heels in love with each other.
-But, their fate changes as Shorvari suffers a miscarriage and they will get to know that she will not be able to conceive!
+But, their fate changes as Shorvari suffers a miscarriage and they will get to know that she will not be able to conceive again!

 And that's how surrogate mother enters the show.
-The couple will sort help from Jasmine, who plays a Gujarati girl, Teni!
+The couple will seek help from Jasmine, who plays a Gujarati girl, Teni!

 Please Wait while comments are loading...